You’ve told me time and time again: You want to be nice to your clients, make them feel supported, and help them get great results…

 I’ve learned to set solid, loving boundaries with clients, knowing when to hold firm and when to bend my own rules.
 I’m excited to share it all with you today.

-Plus you’ll get a boundary-setting email script straight from my private vault (one you can steal!) to help you set and hold healthy boundaries with your clients, ensuring you can give them the stellar support you’re known for without killing your sanity.
+Plus you’ll get a boundary-setting email script straight from my private vault (one you can steal!) to help you set and hold healthy boundaries with your clients, ensuring you can give them the stellar support you’re known for without damaging your mental and emotional well-being.

 Let’s dive in.